Vinod-Koli/CarND-Traffic-Sign-Classifier/Project_Writeup.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ---
-### Writeup / README

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Basic Summary of the Data Set

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the `numpy` library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set: 34799
-* The size of the validation set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image: 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes in the data set: 43

 #### 2. Include an exploratory visualization of the dataset.